Graphene quantum dot: Health and safety

 The toxicity of graphene-family nanoparticles is a matter of ongoing research.
 The toxicity (both in vivo and cytotoxicity) of GQDs are related to a variety of factors including particle size, methods of synthesis, chemical doping and so on.
 Many authors claim, that GQDs are biocompatible and cause only low toxicity as they are just composed of organic materials, which should lead to an advantage over semiconductor quantum dots.
 Several in vitro studies, based on cell cultures, show only marginal effects of GQDs on the viability of human cells.
 An in-depth look at the gene expression changes caused by GQDs with a size of 3 nm revealed that only one, namely the selenoprotein W, 1 out of 20 800 gene expressions was affected significantly in primary human hematopoietic stem cells.
 On the contrary, other in vitro studies observe a distinct decrease of cell viability and the induction of autophagy after exposure of the cells to GQDs and one in vivo study in zebrafish larvae observed the alteration of 2116 gene expressions.
 These inconsistent findings may be attributed to the diversity of the used GQDs, as the related toxicity is dependent on particle size, surface functional groups, oxygen content, surface charges and impurities.
 Currently, the literature is insufficient to draw conclusions about the potential hazards of GQDs.

 Preparation

 Presently, a range of techniques have been developed to prepare GQDs.
-These methods are normally classified into two groups top down and bottom up.
-Top down approaches applied different techniques to cut bulk graphitic materials into GQDs including graphite, graphene, carbon nanotubes, coal, carbon black and carbon fibres.
+These methods are normally classified into two groups: top-down and bottom-up.
+Top-down approaches apply different techniques to cut bulk graphitic materials into GQDs including graphite, graphene, carbon nanotubes, coal, carbon black and carbon fibres.
 These techniques mainly include electron beam lithography, chemical synthesis, electrochemical preparation, graphene oxide (GO) reduction, C60 catalytic transformation, the microwave assisted hydrothermal method (MAH), the Soft-Template method, the hydrothermal method, and the ultrasonic exfoliation method.
-Top down methods usually need intense purification as strong mixed acids are used in these methods.
-On the other hand, bottom up methods assemble GQDs from small organic molecules such as citric acid and glucose.
+Top-down methods usually need intense purification as strong mixed acids are used in these methods.
+On the other hand, bottom-up methods assemble GQDs from small organic molecules such as citric acid and glucose.
 These GQDs have better biocompatibility.